Empirical Calibration

 Limitations

-- Psychedelic state values are extrapolated from limited psilocybin data
+- Psychedelic state values are extrapolated from limited psilocybin/ketamine data

 - Animal and AI values remain theoretical (no PCI measurements possible)